Understanding and Scaling Collaborative Filtering Optimization from the Perspective of Matrix Rank: Preliminaries and Related Work

 \subsubsection{DirectAU}

-DirectAU is a loss function for CF that directly optimizes both similarity between interacted users and items (alignment) and dispersion between user-user or item-item pairs (uniformity) \cite{wang2022towards}.
-DirectAU leverages principles from contrastive losses which remove the need for explicit negative sampling, as in BPR and SSM.
-The alignment component of DirectAU is specified as:

-where $(u,i)$ are observed user-item interactions.
+DirectAU is a loss function for CF that directly optimizes both similarity between interacted users and items (alignment) and dispersion between user-user or item-item pairs (uniformity) ~\cite{wang2022towards}.
+DirectAU's uniformity loss removes the need for explicit negative sampling, as seen in BPR and SSM.
+The alignment component of DirectAU is specified as: where $(u,i)$ are observed user-item interactions.
 Alignment aims to promote similarity between embeddings for users and items which share an interaction.
-To ensure embeddings do not overfit to the historic user-item pairs, the uniformity component of DirectAU promotes that user and item representations be dispersed on the $d$-dimensional hyperspheres.
-This term is formulated as:

-Note that the embeddings are normalized for the alignment and uniformity term.
+To ensure embeddings do not overfit to the historic user-item pairs, the uniformity component of DirectAU promotes that user and item representations be dispersed on the $d$-dimensional hypersphere.
+This term is formulated as: Note that the embeddings are normalized for the alignment and uniformity term.
 The DirectAU loss weights these two terms with trade-off parameter $\gamma$.
 DirectAU offers several advantages by helping to prevent embedding collapse; however, the uniformity term introduces significant computational overhead, scaling as $O(|U|^{2}d)$.
-While some works have offered improvements to DirectAU, this has centered around mitigating popularity bias and generally requires even more parameters than the original formulation \cite{park2023toward}.
+While some works have offered improvements to DirectAU, this has centered around mitigating popularity bias and increases computational complexity as compared to the original formulation \cite{park2023toward}.